Chapter 15:

 Genie smacked his forehead, feeling both stupid and worried for Kairo.
 "It's all my fault then.
 I should've seen what that old limegoat was up to.
 If Kairo didn't challenge her..."

-"Our Demon Prince would've had no choice but implicate you for accessory to fraud.
-For a Wizard Trial, the punishment would call for the harshest penalty to you, and instant death for Kairo."
+"Our Demon Prince would've had no choice but implicate you as an accessory to fraud.
+For a Wizard Trial, the punishment would call for the harshest penalty for you, and instant death for Kairo."
 Jan gave Kairo a respectful bow.
 "But thanks to your challenge, Kairo, Genie has a chance to defend his good name.
 And you can continue toward being a wizard."

 "I'd need to win."